fleetdm/fleet/handbook/business-operations/README.md

   - State the proposed job title, include the appropriate departmental emoji, and link to the "living" fleetdm.com URL; not the GitHub URL.  _(This is where the new page _will eventually exist_, once this pull request is merged.
 For now, if you were to visit this URL, you'd just see a 404 error.
 So how can you determine this URL?
 To understand the pattern, visit other job description pages from the [live handbook](https://fleetdm.com/handbook/company#open-positions), and examine their URLs in your browser.)_
 3. **Get it approved and merged:**  When you submit your proposed job description, the CEO will be automatically tagged for review and get a notification.
 He will consider where this role fits into Fleet's strategy and decide whether Fleet will open this position at this time.
 He will review the data carefully to try and catch any simple mistakes, then tentatively budget cash and equity compensation and document this compensation research.
 He will set a tentative start date (which also indicates this position is no longer just "proposed"; it's now part of the hiring plan.)
 Then the CEO will reply promptly in the `#hiring-xxxxx-YYYY` Slack channel, at-mentioning the original proposer and letting them know their position is approved.
 (Unless it isn't.)

-> #### Steps for CEO
+#### Approving a new position
+When review is requested on a proposal to open a new position, the CEO will complete the following steps when reviewing the pull request:

->  - Confirm the new row in "Fleeties" has a manager, job title, and department, that it doesn't have any corrupted spreadsheet formulas or formatting, and that the start date is still blank (so that it is clear to everyone that this position has been proposed, but that it is not confirmed and planned, yet).
+1. **Consider role and reporting structure:** Confirm the new row in "Fleeties" has a manager, job title, and department, that it doesn't have any corrupted spreadsheet formulas or formatting, and that the start date is still blank (so that it is clear to everyone that this position has been proposed, but that it is not confirmed and planned, yet).
->  - Confirm the job description consists only of changes to "Responsibilities" and "Experience," with an appropriate filename, and that the content looks accurate, is grammatically correct, and is otherwise ready to post in a public job description on fleetdm.com.
-Then approve and merge the pull request.
+2. **Read job description:** Confirm the job description consists only of changes to "Responsibilities" and "Experience," with an appropriate filename, and that the content looks accurate, is grammatically correct, and is otherwise ready to post in a public job description on fleetdm.com.
->  - Ballpark, budget, and document compensation research for the role
+3. **Budget compensation:** Ballpark and document compensation research for the role based on
->    - Scroll to the very bottom of ["¶¶ 💌 Compensation decisions (offer math)"](https://docs.google.com/document/d/1NQ-IjcOTbyFluCWqsFLMfP4SvnopoXDcX0civ-STS5c/edit#heading=h.slomq4whmyas) and add a new heading for the role, pattern-matching off of the names of other nearby role headings.
+   - [ ] Scroll to the very bottom of ["¶¶ 💌 Compensation decisions (offer math)"](https://docs.google.com/document/d/1NQ-IjcOTbyFluCWqsFLMfP4SvnopoXDcX0civ-STS5c/edit#heading=h.slomq4whmyas) and add a new heading for the role, pattern-matching off of the names of other nearby role headings.
+Then create written documentation of your research for future reference.
+The easiest way to do this is to take screenshots of the [relevant benchmarks in Pave](https://pave.com) and paste those screenshots under the new heading.
->    - Use [Pave](https://pave.com) to determine anticipated compensation in terms of base salary, variable compensation, and equity, then write those ballpark compensation numbers under the new heading in "Compensation decisions".
-(Write equity as a percentage.
-And when ballparking salary, err on the side of the role costing more.)
->    - Then create written documentation of your research for future reference.
-Take a screenshot of the relevant Pave screens and paste those screenshots under the new heading.
->  - Update the row in ["¶¶ 🥧 Equity plan"](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit#gid=0) using the benchmarked compensation and share count.
+   - [ ] Update the row in ["¶¶ 🥧 Equity plan"](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit#gid=0) using the benchmarked compensation and share count.
->    - Note: Most columns of the equity plan are updated automatically when Fleeties is, based on the unique identifier of each row, like `🧑‍🚀890`.
-(Advisors have their own flavor of unique IDs, such as `🦉755`.)
+   > _**Note:** Most columns of the equity plan are updated automatically when Fleeties is, based on the unique identifier of each row, like `🧑‍🚀890`.
+(Advisors have their own flavor of unique IDs, such as `🦉755`.)_
->    - Enter the salary: If the role has variable compensation, use the role's OTE (on-target earning estimate) as the budgeted salary amount, and leave a note in the "Notes (¶¶)" cell clarifying the role's bonus or commission structure.
+    - _Salary:_ Enter the salary: If the role has variable compensation, use the role's OTE (on-target earning estimate) as the budgeted salary amount, and leave a note in the "Notes (¶¶)" cell clarifying the role's bonus or commission structure.
->    - Enter the equity as a number of shares, watching the percentage that is automatically calculated in the next cell.
+    - _Equity:_ Enter the equity as a number of shares, watching the percentage that is automatically calculated in the next cell.
 Keep guessing different numbers of shares until you get the derived percentage looking like what you want to see.
+5. **Decide**: Decide whether to approve this role or to consider it a different time.
+If approving, then:
+   - _Publish opening:_ Approve and merge the pull request.
+The job posting go live within ≤10 minutes.
->  - Create a private "#hiring-xxxxxx-YYYY" Slack channel (where "xxxxxx" is the job title and YYYY is the current year).
+   - _Create Slack channel:_ Create a private "#hiring-xxxxxx-YYYY" Slack channel (where "xxxxxx" is the job title and YYYY is the current year) for discussion and invite the hiring manager.
->    - Invite the hiring manager.
-(Mike McNeil is the DRI for all `#hiring-xxxxx-2022` Slack channels, but the hiring manager is also included.)
->    - In the channel, post a message at-mentioning the hiring manager to let them know that their proposed position has been reviewed and approved, and now the job description and application form are live on the website.
-Include a direct link to their live job description on fleetdm.com.
+   - _Reply to requestor:_ Post a comment on the pull request, being sure to include a direct link to their live job description on fleetdm.com.
 (This is the URL where candidates can go to read about the job and apply.
-For example: `fleetdm.com/handbook/company/product-designer`)
+For example: `fleetdm.com/handbook/company/product-designer`).
+For example:
+     ```
+     The new opening is now live!
+Candidates can apply at fleetdm.com/handbook/company/railway-conductor.
+      ```

 ### Recruiting